Higher moments of the natural parameterization for SLE curves: Introduction

 Then the $d$-dimensional content is

 provided that the limit exists.
 If $\kappa>8$ the curve is space filling and $d=2$ so this is just the area and the problem is trivial.
 For $k<8$, the existence was shown in \cite{LR}.
 We assume for the purpose of this paper that $\kappa <8$.
 We call this parametrization, natural length or length from now on.
-Also a number of properties of the natural length were studied there.
-For example they computed the first and second moments of it in terms of the {\em Green's} function of $SLE$ curves.
+Also a number of properties of the natural length were studied in \cite{LR}.
+For example the authors computed the first and second moments of the ``natural length''.
 Basically, this function is the appropriate scaled version of the probability that $SLE$ hits given point(s).
 Precisely, the $n$-point Green's function at $z_1,\cdots,z_n$ is \BGE G(z_1,\dots,z_n) = \lim_{r_1,\dots,r_n \rightarrow 0} \prod_{k=1}^n r_k^{d-2} \, \PP\Big [\bigcap_{k=1}^n\{\dist(z_k,\gamma) \leq r_k\}\Big ], \EDE provided that the limit exists.
+The covariance rule of the Green's function is obvious, that is, if $F$ maps $(\HH;0,\infty)$ conformally onto $(D;w_1,w_2)$, then \BGE G_{(D;w_1,w_2)}(z_1,\dots,z_n)=|(F^{-1})'(z)|^{2-d}G_{(\HH;0,\infty)}(F^{-1}(z_1),\dots,F^{-1}(z_n)), \EDE if the Green's function at either side exists.
+Here we use $G_{(D;w_1,w_2)}$ to denote the Green's function for $SLE_\kappa$ in $D$ from $w_1$ to $w_2$.

-It is proved in \cite{LW} that a modified version of $1$-point and $2$-point Green's function using conformal distance instead of distance exist.
-In \cite{LR}, the authors prove the above limit exist for $n=1,2$.
-The authors of \cite{LW} also claimed that the modified multi-point Green's function (for any $n\in\N$) exist, but we think that the argument there was not complete.
-For $n=1$ we have the exact formula which we state it for $\HH$ here and generalize it to any domain $D$ in the next section.
-It is shown in \cite{LR} that there is a constant $C=C_\kappa>0$ such that the $1$-point Green's function given by (\ref{mlti-green}) equals to
+It is proved in \cite{LW} that a modified version of $1$-point and $2$-point Green's function using conformal distance instead of distance exists.
+In \cite{LR}, the authors prove the above limit exists for $n=1,2$.
+Lawler and Werness mentioned in \cite{LW} that the argument can be generalized to define higher order Green's function.
+So they conjectured the existence of multi-point Green's function.
+For $n=1$ the exact formula is given in \cite{LR} which is

+where $C=C_\kappa>0$ is an unknown constant.
+In arbitrary domains the exact formula of the $1$-point Green's function can be found by the covariance rule.

 We now state the main theorems of this paper.
 Throughout, we fix $\kappa\in(0,8)$, the following constants depending on $\kappa$:

 We will use $C$ to denote an arbitrary positive constant that depends only on $\kappa$, whose value may vary from one occurrence to another.
 If we allow $C$ to depend on $\kappa$ and another variable, say $n$, then we will use $C_n$.
 We introduce a family of functions.
 For $y\ge 0$, define $P_y$ on $[0,\infty)$ by